10 Small Business Opportunities to Start Right Now

-There are nearly 10 billion cups of tea drunk each year, according to Statistics Canada, and Canadians' tea consumption is expected to rise 40 per cent by 2020, according to a government agency report on food trends published by Agriculture and Agri-Food Canada, driven by a soaring interest in health and wellness.
+There are nearly 10 billion cups of tea drunk each year, according to Statistics Canada, and Canadians' tea consumption is expected to rise 40% by 2020, according to a government agency report on food trends published by Agriculture and Agri-Food Canada, driven by a soaring interest in health and wellness.

 And don’t limit yourself to thinking of a little retail store with shelves of canisters full of loose green and black tea.
-The trends are towards peppier, stranger flavours including maple, popcorn and even birthday cake, and even tea cocktails are making an appearance.
+The trends are towards peppier, stranger flavors including maple, popcorn, and even birthday cake, and even tea cocktails are making an appearance.

 One would presume that Americans share a similar lack of confidence in their numeracy skills as in the U.S., financial advising jobs are expected to be one of the faster-growing occupations over the next decade, with a projected growth rate of 32% between 2010 and 2020, according to the Bureau of Labor Statistics.

 Retirement planning, financial planning for small business owners – whatever the specialty, this is a real growth industry.